ele-na2011/pomodoro-timer/README.md

 + javascript: the actual engine

 ## credits:
-+ chatgpt luna: debugging
++ claude sonnet: initial tutorial and guide (stack, etc.)
-+ claude sonnet: initial tutorial
++ gpt: debugging
 + google: teaching me how to code all the features